 - Norm Rules Discussion (normrules): community building, questions specific to normalization rules in Alma

-- Centralized support for recurring calendar links – contact Elizabeth Duell
+- Centralized support for recurring calendar links: contact Elizabeth Duell to be added to calendar entries

 - Anonymous Ask Form

-- Ask a questions or share issues you’d like help with but are not yet fully comfortable putting it out in front of the community.
+- Ask questions or share issues you’d like help with but are not yet fully comfortable putting out in front of the community.

 - Please don’t expect individual replies as the form is completely anonymous.

-- In most cases, the SCTS program managers will add the question and response to the next community call agenda, or they may email about it on the Alliance-ER and Tech Services discussion lists.
+- The SCTS program managers will typically respond during the next community call, or they may reply via email to the Alliance-ER and Tech Services discussion lists.

 Cataloguing